nurgasemetey/nurgasemetey.github.io/_posts/2020-12-04-issues-workplace.md

 Yet, it is expected that we must cheer every day.

-Founder believes that we are indebted to him because he worked too much for us.
-God bless him.

 # Issue 3: No sign of future major success

 I would understand if there was some sign of impending major success yet there is nothing.
 I am still surprised that no one is trying to leave.